Search the Dawes Rolls, 1898–1914

 These maps depict tribal nation boundaries, districts, township/range survey lines, and present-day county lines.
 Click on the icons below to view a larger map in PDF format.

 What information do I need before I search?

 You will need to trace your way back to a direct ancestor who was living in Indian Territory (present-day Oklahoma) during the enrollment period, 1898–1907.
 If the individual was a married woman, you should look for her under her married name.

 I cannot locate my ancestor in the index.
 What should I do now?

-For further information about tribal citizenship, contact the tribe directly.
+For further information about tribal citizenship, please contact the tribal nation directly.